Ulan-Ude: History

 The first occupants of the area where Ulan-Ude now stands were the Evenks and, later, the Buryat Mongols.
 Ulan-Ude was settled in 1666 by the Russian Cossacks as the fortress of Udinskoye.
 Due to its favorable geographical position, it grew rapidly and became a large trade center which connected Russia with China and Mongolia and, from 1690, was the administrative center of the Transbaikal region.

 By 1775, it was known as Udinsk, and in 1783 it was granted city status and renamed Verkhneudinsk.
 After a large fire in 1878, the city was almost completely rebuilt.
 The Trans-Siberian Railway reached the city in 1900 causing an explosion in growth.
 The population, which was 3,500 in 1880, reached 126,000 in 1939.

-From 6 April to October 1920, Verkhneudinsk was the capital of the Far Eastern Republic (Дальневосточная Республика), also known as the Chita Republic.
+From 6 April to October 1920, Verkhneudinsk was the capital of the Far Eastern Republic, also known as the Chita Republic.
 It was a nominally independent state that existed from April 1920 to November 1922 in the easternmost part of the Russian Far East.
 On 27 July 1934, the city was renamed Ulan-Ude.

+Following the dissolution of the Soviet Union, a period of rapid and uncontrolled illegal construction of private houses on officially designated agricultural land began.
+This phenomenon became known as Nakhalovki.
+Due to the deteriorating economic situation in the region, the city of Ulan-Ude emerged as a favourable destination for internal migration.
+However, the growing population was met with an insufficient supply of formal housing, which in turn fuelled the spread of Nakhalovki districts in the city suburbs.
+The uncontrolled growth of those districts make them suffer from lack of necessary infrastructure.

 Administrative and municipal status

 Ulan-Ude is the capital of the republic.
 Within the framework of administrative divisions, it is incorporated as the city of republic significance of Ulan-Ude — an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of Ulan-Ude is incorporated as Ulan-Ude Urban Okrug.

+Ulan-Ude is divided into three subdivisions.

 Demographics

-According to the 2010 Census, 404,426 people lived in Ulan-Ude; up from 359,391 recorded in the 2002 Census.
+According to the 2021 Census, 437,565 people lived in Ulan-Ude; up from 404,426 recorded in the 2010 Census.
 In terms of population, it is the third-largest city in eastern Siberia.
+It ranks 45th among all cities in Russia.
+Roughly 600,000 people live in the urban agglomeration.

-The ethnic makeup of the city's population in 2010:
+The ethnic makeup of Ulan-Ude in 2021 was: